mozilla/DeepSpeech/doc/TRAINING.rst

 **Warp augmentation** ``--augment warp[p=<float>,shift=<float-range>,order=<int-range>,nbp=<int-range>,ncp=<int-range>,regularization_weight=<float>]``
   Applies a non-linear image warp to the spectrogram, where the warp is specified by the source and destination locations of a (potentially small) number of control points.
 Of all specified spectrogram augmentations this one will always be applied first.
+See the SpecAugment paper for more details - https://arxiv.org/abs/1904.08779

   * **p**: probability value between 0.0 (never) and 1.0 (always) if a given sample gets augmented by this method